Lost Filling: Help is Closer than You Think

 What happens if I lose a tooth filling?

 If you lose a filling, call our emergency dentist as soon as possible.
 In the meantime,, there are a couple of short-term remedies you can try.
 Go to your local pharmacy, and pick up some over-the-counter dental cements.
 These dental cements can be used as a temporary fix.

 For an even shorter term remedy, you may also use sugar-free gum to cover the cavity.
-Be sure it is sugar free gum, because any sugar entering a cavity can cause severe pain.
+Be sure it is sugar-free gum, because any sugar entering a cavity can cause severe discomfort.
 Remember, cavities left untreated can develop into more serious problems, including loss of the tooth.